csc-training/hip/docs/01-HIP.md

 # Hipify-perl (cont.)

-The hipify-perl will return a report for each file, and it looks like this:
+The hipify-perl will return a report for each file with the option `--print-stats`, and it looks like this:
 ```bash
 info: TOTAL-converted 53 CUDA->HIP refs ( error:0 init:0 version:0 device:1 ... library:16
 ... numeric_literal:12 define:0 extern_shared:0 kernel_launch:0 )